Responsible investment

 The Summer Responsible Investment Policy is split into three parts.

-Before Summer’s Investment Manager, Octagon Asset Management (Octagon), makes a direct investment in a financial product for a fund it will use screening tools provided by Sustainalytics, a leading independent ESG and corporate governance research, ratings and analytics firm, to identify whether the relevant entity derives revenue from any of the following activities:
+Before Summer’s Investment Manager, Octagon Asset Management (Octagon) makes a direct investment into a financial product (as opposed to an indirect investment – see ‘Investments into unrelated underlying funds’ below) the fund we will use screening tools provided by MSCI, as described in MSCI’s Business Involvement Screening Research Methodology dated August 2025, to identify whether the relevant entity derives revenue from any of the following activities:

-• The manufacture or sale of assault weapons to civilians;
+• The manufacture or sale of automatic or semi--automatic weapons intended for civilian use.

-The screening they apply does not extend to the sale or distribution of these products.
-For example, they exclude tobacco manufacturers but not retailers who sell tobacco products e.g. supermarkets.
+Except as expressly noted, the screening we apply does not extend to the sale or distribution of these products.
+For example, we exclude tobacco manufacturers but not retailers who sell tobacco products e.g. supermarkets.

-They publish the companies identified through their negative screening process on an exclusion list which will be available on this webpage.
-This list will be updated every six months.
+Where we’ve identified companies through our exclusion screening process we will place the names of these companies on an exclusion list which will be made available and updated on our website every six months.

 2. Consideration of ESG factors

-Octagon determines the extent to which these risks and opportunities are considered in its investment decision making.
-ESG factors may not be determinative of an investment decision and Octagon may invest in securities that have less favourable ESG ratings.
+The Investment Manager collates information from the sources listed above in order to perform its qualitative assessment of the ESG risks and opportunities.
+The Investment Manager then determines the extent to which these risks and opportunities are considered in its investment decision making.
+However, ESG factors may not be determinative of the Investment Manager’s investment decisions, and Investment Manager may include investments that have less favourable ESG ratings.

 3. Controversies

-From time to time unexpected information about the companies we invest in may become public.
-If Octagon determines further investigation is warranted they will convene the Investment Committee and apply the following steps to determine what response and actions, if any, should be undertaken.
+From time to time unexpected information about the companies we invest in may become available.
+If Octagon determines further investigation of the unexpectedly disclosed information is warranted, the Investment Manager’s Investment Committee will apply the following steps to determine what response and actions, if any, should be undertaken:

-• The Chair of the Investment Committee will direct Octagon’s ESG team to investigate further and present the information and its assessment to the Investment Committee;
+1. The Chair will direct the Investment Manager’s ESG team to investigate further by applying the Investment Manager’s ESG Risk Assessment methodology detailed above and present the information and its assessment to the Investment Committee.

-• The Investment Committee will consider the information provided and determine whether the issuer’s activities are negatively flagged and / or inconsistent with a positive assessment under the assessment criteria of Octagon’s ESG Risk Assessment;
+2. The Investment Committee will consider the information provided by the Investment Manager’s ESG team and determine whether the issuer’s activities are negatively flagged and / or inconsistent with a positive assessment under the assessment criteria of the Investment Manager’s ESG Risk Assessment.

 1. to note for internal reference only,